codeigniter4/CodeIgniter4/user_guide_src/source/database/connecting.rst

 Available Parameters
 --------------------

 #.
 The database group name, a string that must match the config class' property name.
-Default value is $config->defaultGroup.
+Default value is ``$config->defaultGroup``.
 #.
 TRUE/FALSE (boolean).
 Whether to return the shared connection (see
    Connecting to Multiple Databases below).